bamfranceschi/cgl-cultures/notes.md

 Thinking I'll use a while loop to check a boolean value (which will be changed only once no changes take place in cells, thus closing while loop)

-Or, a simple if statement could suffice?

 For performance optimization, nested for loops will perform best given research and data set size.

 I need a counter to count the number of iterations that happen

+I need to make a copy of the initial dish state, so I am changing the next state, not current state.

 Once nested for loops are created, for each cell I need to check:

-- is the cell livable? if no, skip to next cell. if yes, next question.
+(only care about livable cells)

-- is the cell currently occupied?
+- is the livable cell currently occupied?

   - if no, look at all adjacent cells and tally how many are occupied.
-    - if under 4, populate (A CHANGE HAPPENED, flip boolean)
+    - if zero, populate (A CHANGE HAPPENED, flip boolean)
     - else it stays empty and move on to next cell
   - if yes, look at all adjacent cells and tally how many are occupied.
     - if under 4, cell stays alive